krach-protocol/krach-go/spec/index.md

 requiring a new handshake (0-RTT handshakes are planned, but not specified).

 `PacketLength` is always the amount of bytes to read from the connection.
-This means that `PacketLength` does not include the two bytes describing the length of packet.
+This means that `PacketLength` does not include the two bytes describing the length of packet or preceding bytes like the packet type.

 ## HandshakeInit